sheehan1230/sheehan1230.github.io/_pages/about.md

 ---

 # 💼 About Me
-**Xuehai He** is a Ph.D. in Computer Science at the University of California, Santa Cruz working with Xin Eric Wang.
-His research work mainly revolves around Multimodal Learning and Machine Learning.
-Previously, he was at UC San Diego working with Pengtao Xie.
-He began his research at the University of Electronic Science and Technology of China.
+**Xuehai He** was a Ph.D. in Computer Science at the University of California, Santa Cruz working with Xin Eric Wang.
+His research work mainly revolves around Multimodal Learning and Generative AI.
+Previously, he was at University of California, San Diego working with Pengtao Xie.
+He began his research and undergraduate study at the University of Electronic Science and Technology of China from the beautiful city, Chengdu in China.

 # 📰 News
 - 🛠️ **2025.02**: Co-organize the CVPR 2025 Workshop -- Computer Vision in the Wild.🎉 Host our MMWorld benchmark there.🔥